tiunn/jianpu/README.md

 - **New Lines**: Pressing `Enter` automatically starts a new measure.
 - **Repeat Signs**: Use `|:` to start a repeat and `:|` to end it.
   - Example: `|: 1 2 3 4 :|`
+- **Beat Validation**: If the total beats in a measure do not match the time signature, the measure code will be displayed in red.
+- **Note Separation**: Please use spaces to separate note groups.

 ### Lyrics / Text Blocks
 Add lines starting with `##` *immediately after* a line of music notes.